Living in Indonesia, A Site for Expatriates

 Homes in Indonesia are constructed with different standards than what you would be used to at home.
 Some of these cost-cutting measures mean that door and window frames don't fit snugly in the wall, gaps appear in strange places, such as around air conditioners and TV cables.
 Suffice it to say that there are a multitude of ways that pests can enter your home.

-But, don't despair ... you can do much to prevent the entry of pests from your house by simply establishing barriers to their entrance into your domain.
+But, don't despair, you can do much to prevent the entry of pests from your house by simply establishing barriers to their entrance into your domain.
 Ask your housing maintenance contractor to install these barriers.
 These could include: grates on the drains that lead into the yard from the streets, screens on all windows, screen doors on doors that may tend to be left open, grates or heavy chicken wire in areas that rats may tend to enter your house and screens on drain openings within the home (set in bathroom floors).
-These relatively easy measures will make a big difference in reducing your pest population.
+Frequently flush out your drains with a bleach or disinfecting solution and consider keeping the plug in the drain even when there is no water in the basin.
+These relatively simple measures will make a big difference in reducing your pest population.

 Do not neglect your household staff's areas.
 Keeping them healthy means keeping your family healthy as they handle your food and are in constant contact with family members.
 Do what you can to create pest barriers into their part of the house as well.